MRCIEU/UKBiobankGWAS/README.md

 - Each gwas job is first checked to make sure both phenotype and covariate files exist in correct format and contain specified columns.
 - If all good, submission script is created and run as a new slurm job

+Create phenotype and covariate files, and place them in RDSF input directory.

 ### Setup code on BC4

 - Clone repo to root of user directory on BC4, e.g. `/mnt/storage/private/mrcieu/research/UKBIOBANK_GWAS_Pipeline/data/phenotypes/be15516`